complexdatacollective/documentation.networkcanvas.com/docs/technical-documentation/security-model.md

 Security is an important consideration when handling study data.
 - Sessions may contain personal participant information which needs to be kept private
 - Protocols may include information about participants which needs to be kept private
-- Studies need to be able to insure that collected data is genuine to ensure the integrity of the research.
+- Studies need to be able to ensure that collected data is genuine to ensure the integrity of the research.

 ## What data needs to be secured